Block diagonally symmetric lozenge tilings: The method of non-intersecting lattice paths

 We remind the reader that in $T(n,m;P)$, horizontal and positive lozenges are weighted by $1$, negative lozenges are weighted by $q^{k}t$ if the distance from the right side of the region to that lozenge is $\frac{\sqrt{3}}{2}k$.
 Based on the lattice path encoding mentioned previously, one can observe that the bijection between the set of lozenge tilings of $T(n,m;P)$ and $\mathscr{P}(U,V(P))$ is weight preserving (note that lattice points $v_k$ are on $y=x$).
-Therefore, we can find the $(q,t)$-generating function of $T(n,m;P)$ for a fixed $n$-subset $P \subseteq [m+n]$ by enumerating the total weight of $\mathscr{P}(U,V(P))$, which is denoted by $\wt_{q,t}(\mathscr{P}(U,V(P)))$, and using the LGV theorem.
+Therefore, we can find the $(q,t)$-generating function of $T(n,m;P)$ for a fixed $n$-subset $P \subseteq [m+n]$ by enumerating the total weight of $\mathscr{P}(U,V(P))$, which is denoted by $\wt_{q,t}(\mathscr{P}(U,V(P)))$, using the LGV theorem.

-However, the $(q,t)$-generating function of $\r$-block diagonally symmetric lozenge tilings of $H(n,m,m)$ is given by $\sum_{P}M_{q,t}(T(n,m;P)) = \sum_{P} \wt_{q,t}(\mathscr{P}(U,V(P)))$, where the sum runs over all the sets $P$ subject to the condition \eqref{eq.condition}.
+The $(q,t)$-generating function of $\r$-block diagonally symmetric lozenge tilings of $H(n,m,m)$ is given by $\sum_{P}M_{q,t}(T(n,m;P)) = \sum_{P} \wt_{q,t}(\mathscr{P}(U,V(P)))$, where the sum runs over all the sets $P$ subject to the condition \eqref{eq.condition}.
 As mentioned at the beginning of the section, the LGV theorem cannot be applied directly due to the non-fixed ending points.
 On the other hand, Stembridge's generalization is not applicable since the selection of ending points is not entirely free.
-We resolve this issue by applying a simple trick to the lattice paths, which is presented in the proof of Theorem \ref{thm:1}.
+We resolve this issue by applying a simple trick to the lattice paths.

 \begin{proof}[First proof of Theorem \ref{thm:1}] Notice that in the condition \eqref{eq.condition}, the set $[S_k+k]\setminus[S_{k-1}+k-1]$ has cardinality $r_k+1$.
 It is not hard to see that the elements of the complement of $P$, $[m+n]\setminus P=\{t_1,\ldots,t_n\}$, satisfy the conditions $t_k\in[S_k+k]\setminus[S_{k-1}+k-1]$ for each $k$.
 In other words, the element $t_k$ has $r_k+1$ choices from the set $[S_k+k]\setminus[S_{k-1}+k-1]$.
 Therefore, the weighted lozenge tilings that we considered are equivalent to the weighted families of non-intersecting lattice paths on $\mathbb{Z}^2$ that starts at $u_{k}=(k,m+k)$ and ends at $v_{k}=(t_k,t_k)$, where $t_k\in[S_k+k]\setminus[S_{k-1}+k-1]$ for $k=1,\ldots n$.